-American folk music is rich with political commentary and topical issues.
-Because of the popularity of American folk music in the middle of the 20th Century - and the socio-political climate in America in the 1950s and '60s (the civil rights movement, the Vietnam War era, etc.) many people these days conflate American folk music with political commentary.
-Looking at the entire tradition of American folk music, meanwhile, it's clear that folk songs cover topics ranging from historical events to songs about food and cars, sex and money, and of course plenty of heartbreak and death.
-However, the songs that stick with us the longest are generally songs about overcoming struggle; the moments when the world is quietly hoping for change, but one single folksinger has the nerve to stand on a stage, open their mouth, and sing out against injustice.
+American folk music is rich with political commentary and protest songs.
+Because of the folk music revival in the middle of the 20th Century - and the socio-political climate in America in the 1950s and '60s (the civil rights movement, the Vietnam War era, etc.) many people these days conflate American folk music with political commentary.
+But, if you consider the entire tradition of American folk music, it's clear that folk songs cover topics ranging from historical events to songs about food and cars, sex and money, and of course plenty of heartbreak and death.
+Still, the songs that often seem most pervasive are those about overcoming struggle; the moments when the world is quietly hoping for change, but one single folksinger has the nerve to stand on a stage, open their mouth, and sing out against injustice.

-Political protest songs cover all kinds of things - from environmental issues to marriage equality, economic stability and civil rights.
-But, anti-war songs are some of the most timeless, as people are always struggling between the way humans are drawn to conflict, and the ways in which we prefer to prevent it.
-So, with that in mind, here's a look at some of the finest, most timeless anti-war folk songs.
+Political protest songs cover all kinds of issues, of course, from the environment to marriage equality, economic stability and civil rights.
+But, since people are always struggling between the way humans are drawn to conflict, and the ways in which we prefer to prevent it, here's a look at some of the finest, most timeless anti-war folk songs, in no particular order.

 photo: Roberto Rabanne/Getty Images

 When Pete Seeger